 Determine the boiling point temperature by holding a candy thermometer in boiling water.
 Add 8 degrees.
 This is your gelling point.
 This means it is the point where the jam will set up nicely!
 When your jam has reached this temperature it is ready.
 Remove it from the heat.

-Place the lids on add your screw bands and process.
+Place the lids on adding your screw bands and process.

-Process according to your elevation.
+Process the jars according to your elevation.
 This is for half-pints and pints.
 Quarts are not recommended.

 0-6000 feet process 10 minutes

 Printable Recipe – Don’t forget to take a look at the canning tips on this page!